Caswell County, North Carolina: Early history, settlement, and growth

 Initially, these companies offered favorable terms to planters, but over time, declining prices and high debts forced many to sell land or enslaved people to remain solvent.
-Due to the American Revolutionary War, most existing debts were never repaid.
+Due to the Revolutionary War, most existing debts were never repaid.
 After the war, demand for tobacco rose significantly in the 1790s, as planters gained direct access to new international markets, bypassing British middlemen.

 During the mid-18th century, the area later known as Caswell County was commonly referred to as the "backcountry" due to its remote location.
 As the region grew, it became home to mostly small to medium-sized farms, where settlers were notably progressive about building sustainable communities.

 Among the first settlers, the Delone family migrated to the area in the early 1750s, while the Graves and Lea families, who intermarried, arrived in the mid-1750s; together, these families played significant roles in community development.
-For example, in the late 1780s, Nicholas Delone and William Lea partnered to sell 100 acres, divided into 62 lots, to establish the area’s first incorporated town, Leasburg.
+For example, in the late 1780s, Nicholas Delone and William Lea partnered to sell 100 acres, divided into 62 lots, to establish the area's first incorporated town, Leasburg.
 The town was named for William Lea—a prominent merchant and civic leader.

-Lea family members, namely John Lea, also contributed to early community development by initiating construction of the area’s first chapel (later known as Lea’s Chapel), near South Hyco Creek around 1750.
+Lea family members, namely John Lea, also contributed to early community development by initiating construction of the area's first chapel (later known as Lea's Chapel), near South Hyco Creek around 1750.
 Another William Lea, known as Capt.
 William Lea, was named "overseer of the road," responsible for keeping the chapel's road in good repair.

 Older families such as the Leas were notable for fostering progressive community development through churches, schools, and businesses, while simultaneously opposing government spending and debt increases, particularly for post-Revolutionary War internal improvements.

 Before the Revolutionary War, as local communities grew, they were affected by broader regional events.
 For example, the region was impacted by the French and Indian War and the Regulator Movement—an uprising against the colonial government in Hillsborough and surrounding counties.
 During that time, John Lea, serving as sheriff of Orange County, was attacked by five men while attempting to serve a paper on a Regulator—a protester in the colonial uprising; he was tied to a tree and flogged.

 The Regulator Movement heightened tensions among settlers and between protesters and the colonial government, although it was not directly about independence; many Regulators remained loyal to the British Crown.
 The movement reflected the frustrations of those backcountry settlers who were angered by perceived government corruption, unfair taxation, and other mistreatments, culminating in the Battle of Alamance in 1771.

 While not explicitly revolutionary, the uprising's stance on corruption and taxation echoed themes of the emerging revolutionary movement, which sought independence from the Crown.
 In backcountry communities across the region, the American Revolution would find much support.